It took Texas to make America swallow the idea of lucky New Year’s black-eyed peas.

 By the time he died in 1964, retailers credited Torn with taking black-eyed peas from southern “hillbilly food” to New York hotel tables and the Neiman Marcus catalog.

 Yet the headline on his obituary described him only as “Actor’s Father.”
-His son is Texas actor Rip Torn, and his niece is Sissy Spacek.
+A son is Texas actor Rip Torn, and a niece is Sissy Spacek.

 In a 1940s profile, the now-gone Fort Worth Press wrote: “He doesn’t have a pea patch, never did and isn’t a pea picker.
 Yet he has become the nation’s No. 1 pea plugger.”

 The Dallas Morning News quoted former Texas Agriculture Commissioner Reagan Brown: “It was the greatest farm marketing gimmick ever thought of.”

 The tradition of eating lucky legumes for New Year’s dates back to their arrival from Africa and African-American slave traditions.
 The way white Southerners tell the story, invading Union Army troops during the Civil War ate most crops but left behind black-eyed peas.

 “It’s definitely African in origin,” said Texas Christian University history professor Rebecca Sharpless, a scholar on American food history.